reservoird/reservoird/README.md

 ## Terminology

-The following are the 4 plugin types
+The following are the 4 types of plugins used within reservoird

-- ingester - how data is brought into reservoird
+- Ingester - how data is brought into reservoird
-- digester - how data is transformed within reservoird
+- Digester - how data is transformed within reservoird
-- expeller - how data is pushed out of reservoird
+- Expeller - how data is pushed out of reservoird
-- queue - how data is passed through reservoird
+- Queue - how data is passed through reservoird

 ## Design